 – Allowing the Secretary of State to issue regulations on the meaning of “serious disruption” (Part 3, Clauses 55 and 56)

-With the bill today entering report stage, there is an opportunity now to remove these provisions from the bill.
-We therefore ask you to vote for amendments 1 to 7 and remove Part 3 (Public Order) from the Bill.
+With the Bill now moving to the House of Lords, there is an opportunity now to remove these dangerous provisions.
+We therefore ask you to vote for amendments to remove Part 3 (Public Order) from the Bill.

 Daniel Gorman, Director of English PEN